BootstrapGrid Widget

 Example:

-Let’s build and execute the BootStrapGridDef example.
+Let’s build and execute the “BootstrapGridDef” example.

-• Create a new form definition called “BootStrapGridDef.”
+• Create a Form definition called “BootstrapGridDef.”

-• An alternative approach is to right-click on the bootstrap grid and configure the background color for the entire table using the following UI.
+• An alternative approach is to right-click on the Bootstrap grid and configure the background color for the entire table using the following UI.
 Select the color palette from the dropdown list and apply.

 • Select the Styling tab to configure label styles and foreground and background colors.

-• The view of the form rendered is shown below.
+• The view of the Form rendered is shown below.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import it (drag-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.

-NOTE: Please verify and complete the process steps for any missing configurations, such as file path references and database connections after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
 Then, save the definition to confirm the changes.

 Click here to download the sample file.